strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

 1. Click on the API token's edit button.
 2. Click on the **regenerate** button.
-3. In the pop-up window, click on the **regenerate** button to confirm.
+3. Click on the **regenerate** button to confirm in the pop-up window.
 4. Copy the new API token displayed at the top of the interface.